jacoblee93/project-msteams-airtable-daily-metrics-bot/README.md

 ![](./readme/images/metrics-message.png)

 Setup is simple –– you can deploy it without writing any code or configuring any files due to Standard Library's [Identity Token](https://docs.stdlib.com/identity-management-sso-for-apis/what-is-an-identity-token/) support!
-The only things you need to do are to add the Standard Library bot to your Microsoft Teams organization, set up a target Airtable base, link those to resources, and deploy.
+The only things you need to do are to add the Standard Library bot to your Microsoft Teams organization, set up a target Airtable base, link those resources to Standard Library, and deploy.

 ## Setting Up Your Airtable Base